-Pawel Grabowski, SEO strategist and founder of Smashing Copy, is helping SaaS companies get more traffic.
+Pawel Grabowski, SEO strategist and founder of Pancake, is helping SaaS companies get more traffic.
 As the founder of a boutique SaaS content agency, he focuses on SEO and does so with his small team of four.

 Pawel has worked directly with Userlist in the past, and Jane was amazed at the process.
 For SaaS companies, SEO strategy and content strategy are one and the same.
 Across all industries, there are certain things that ensure better rankings — technical SEO, link building, site speed, etc. The bulk of achieving search position for SaaS companies, however, happens with content: